Japan raises its economic view, capex seen on the rise

 Data on Thursday showed Japan's core machinery orders jumped to a five-year high in November, a sign that companies may be ready to ramp up investment.

-Economics Minister Akira Amari said on Friday that private capital spending is expected to expand given improvement in corporate sentiment and earnings.
+Economics Minister Akira Amari said on Friday that private capital spending is expected to expand from now on given improvement in corporate sentiment and earnings.

 "Other indicators are also looking up, so we can expect that capital spending will expand considerably," Amari told reporters.

-He added that firm private consumption reflects the view that households are feeling the strength of economic recovery, in addition to the effect of consumers' rushing to buy ahead of the sales tax increase in April.
+He added that firm private consumption reflect the view that households are feeling the strength of economic recovery, in addition to the effect of consumers' rushing to buy ahead of a sales tax hike in April.

-The economy is expected to remain on a recovery trend as household incomes and business spending rise, and as exports are moving towards improvement, the monthly report said.
+The economy is expected to remain on a recovery trend as household incomes and business spending increase, and as exports are moving towards improvement, the monthly report said.

-However, a Cabinet Office survey released later on Friday showed that Japanese consumer confidence worsened in December, a possible sign of wariness towards the sales tax increase.

-The survey's sentiment index for general households, which includes views on incomes and jobs over the next six months, fell to 41.3 from 42.5 in November.
-The result prompted the Cabinet Office to cut its assessment on consumer sentiment, saying it is stalling.

 Last month, the government dropped the word "deflation" in describing the economy for the first time in four years as consumer prices showed signs of rising - a milestone in its battle against a decade and a half of falling prices.